WaveGuides/guidelines/Preferred_Parts.md

-# AWG Parts Style Guide
+# AWG Preferred Parts

-A guide to some standard preferred parts
+A guide to our preferred parts.
+Use these whenever possible.

 ## Potentiometers
   - D-Shaft